nitslaszlo/jedlik-express-mongoose-ts-backend-template/README.md

 ## nodemon
 [Nodemon](https://nodemon.io/) is a utility depended on by over 1.5 million projects, that will monitor for any changes in your source and automatically restart your server.

+## MongoDB Cloud, Atlas
+MongoDB Cloud is the best way to build data-driven applications.
+The core of MongoDB Cloud is [MongoDB Atlas](https://www.mongodb.com/cloud), a fully managed cloud database for modern applications.
+Atlas is the best way to run MongoDB, the leading modern database.
+MongoDB’s document model is the fastest way to innovate, bringing flexibility and ease of use to the database.

+## Postman
+[Postman](https://www.postman.com/) is an API platform for building, testing and using APIs.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.